 Coaches and Umpires are volunteers

-All of our coaches and our umpires are volunteers (even the "professional" looking umpires are volunteers!).
+All of our coaches and the vast majority of our umpires are volunteers.
 They are coaches, parents, grandparents, family, and friends.
 We are always looking for more help and are happy to mentor novices.
 It is a great community to be a part of and a whole lot of fun.
 Let us know if you'd like to help us in any way.

 We redraft every year for Minors and Majors